Applying Gromov's Amenable Localization to Geodesic Flows: Introduction

 \section{Introduction}

-This paper is an extension of \cite{AK} and especially \cite{K4}.
-As in the latter articles, it draws its inspiration from the papers of Gromov \cite{Gr}, \cite{Gr1}, where, among other things, the machinery of amenable localization has been developed.
-Here we combine Gromov's amenable localization with the Poincar\'{e} duality (as in \cite{K4}) to study the \emph{traversally generic} geodesic flows on compact connected smooth Riemannian $n$-manifolds $M$ with boundary (see \cite{K2} and Section 2 for the definition of \emph{traversally generic vector fields} in general).
+This paper is an extension of \cite{AK} and especially of \cite{K3}.
+As in the latter articles, it draws its inspiration from the papers \cite{Gr}, \cite{Gr1} of Gromov, where the machinery of {\sf amenable localization} has been developed.
+Here we combine Gromov's amenable localization with the Poincar\'{e} duality operators (this combination was introduced in \cite{K3}) to study the {\sf traversally generic geodesic flows} on compact connected smooth Riemannian $n$-manifolds $M$ with boundary (see Definition \ref{def2.3} and formula (\ref{eq2.4}) for the definition of a traversally generic vector field.).
+For such flows, the metric on $M$ is {\sf non-trapping} (see Definition \ref{def3.1}).

+The application of the techniques from \cite{K3} to geodesic flows is relatively straightforward; however, the idea that such applications may be fruitful is a novelty.
+These applications reveal a new phenomenon: the {\sf simplicial norms} (see Definition \ref{def_simplicial}) of homology classes of a Riemannian manifold $M$ impose restrictions on the {\sf tangency patterns} of geodesic curves to its boundary $\d M$.
+A tangency pattern $\om =_{\mathsf{def}} (j_1, j_2, \dots , j_i, \dots )$ is just an ordered finite string of natural numbers.
+They encode the degree of tangency of a geodesic curve $\g \subset M$ to the boundary $\d M$.

+The fundamental groups of the boundary components of $\d M$ are assumed to be {\sf amenable}, while the non-trivial results arise only for manifolds $M$ with non-amenable fundamental group.

-For a given Riemannian metric $g$ on $M$, we denote by $v^g$ the geodesic vector field on $SM$, the space of the unitary (in the metric $g$) spherical tangent bundle.
+For a given Riemannian metric $g$ on a compact manifold $M$, we denote by $v^g$ the geodesic vector field on $SM$, the space of the $g$-unitary spherical tangent bundle of $M$.

-In \cite{K6}, we study metrics $g$ on $M$ such that $v^g$ on $SM$ is of the \emph{gradient type}; that is, there exists a smooth function $F: SM \to \R$ such that $dF(v^g) > 0$.
-By Theorem 2.1 and Corollary 2.3 from \cite{K6}, such metrics form an open nonempty set $\mathcal G(M)$ in the space $\mathcal M(M)$ of all Riemannian metrics on $M$.
+In \cite{K5}, we have studied metrics $g$ on $M$ such that the geodesic field $v^g$ on $SM$ is of the {\sf gradient type}; that is, there exists a smooth Lyapunov function $F: SM \to \R$ with the property $dF(v^g) > 0$.
+By Theorem 2.1 and Corollary 2.3 from \cite{K5}, such metrics $g$ coincide with the class of non-trapping metrics on $M$.
+They form an open nonempty set $\mathcal G(M)$ in the space $\mathcal M(M)$ of all Riemannian metrics on $M$.

-In \cite{K6}, Definition 2.3, we also introduced the notion of \emph{boundary generic metrics} (see Definitions \ref{def2.2} and \ref{def3.1} below).
-For them, the boundary $\d M$ is ``generically curved".
-We denote by $\mathcal G^\dagger(M)$ the space of boundary generic metrics of the gradient type.
-They form an open set in $\mathcal M(M)$.
-Conjecturally, $\mathcal G^\dagger(M)$ is dense in the space $\mathcal G(M)$.
+In \cite{K5}, Definition 2.3, we also introduced the notion of {\sf boundary generic metrics} (see Definitions \ref{def2.2} and \ref{def3.1} below).
+For them, the boundary $\d M$ is ``generically curved" and the geodesics $\g \subset M$ do not have high order of tangency to $\d M$ in comparison to its dimension.
+We denote by $\mathcal B^\dagger(M)$ the space of boundary generic metrics, and by $\mathcal G^\dagger(M)$ the space of boundary generic {\it and} non-trapping metrics.
+If each component of $\d M$ is either strictly convex or concave in $g$, then the metric $g$ is boundary generic.